School Violence Restraining Orders in California

 What can a restraining order do?

-A judge can grant a restraining order to protect students and the school campus from someone who has made a credible threat of violence.
+A judge can grant a restraining order to protect a student from someone who has made a credible threat of violence against the student or assaulted, physically harmed, or stalked the student.
 Once a restraining order is in place, the police can be called to enforce the order.

 A judge can order an abusive person to:

-- Stay away from the students and the school campus
+- Stay away a certain distance from the student and the school campus

 Who can ask for a school violence restraining order?

-Only the chief administrative officer (principal, president, or highest-ranking official) or a school safety officer from a private postsecondary school can ask for a school violence restraining order.
-Private postsecondary educational institutions include private colleges, as well as private vocational, trade, career, or technical schools.
+Only the chief administrative officer (principal, president, or highest-ranking official) or a designated school safety officer from a postsecondary school can ask for a school violence restraining order.
+Postsecondary schools include colleges, as well as vocational, trade, career, or technical schools.

 Who can be protected by a school violence restraining order?

-A school official can ask for protection for one or more students, as well as the student’s family or household members.
+The school official can ask for protection for a student, as well as the student’s family or household members.
+These protections can also be given to other students at the campus or facility.

 Who can be restrained by a school violence restraining order?

-A school official can ask for a restraining order against a person who has been violent, threatened violence, or stalked a student.
+A school official can ask for a restraining order against a person who has assaulted, physically harmed, stalked, or threatened violence against a student.
 Abuse can include threatening violence or repeatedly calling, emailing, or following or stalking a student in such a way that the student reasonably fears for their safety.

 How does a school official ask for a school violence restraining order?